 Adam Schallau – American Landscape Photographer

 ADAM SCHALLAU is an award-winning fine art photographer best known for his landscapes of the American West.
-He expresses his passion for the American landscape through his photography, revealing intimate details and awe inspiring vistas while working in the margins of light as the landscape comes to life in an explosion of color.
+He expresses his passion for the American landscape through his photography, striving to reveal intimate details and awe inspiring vistas while working in the margins of light as the landscape comes to life in an explosion of color.

 Adam’s photographs have appeared on the covers of magazines, calendars, music CDs, and in numerous publications, including Arizona Highways, Sunset Magazine, Backpacker, New Mexico Magazine, and Men’s Journal.
 His images have been used by many companies and organizations, including B&H Photo, CNN, New Mexico Land Conservancy, New Mexico Wilderness Alliance, Our Texas Wild, National Audubon Society, Grand Canyon Association, and the National Park Service.

 His work has been used in support of environmental and conservation awareness issues including the protection of the Valle Vidal in New Mexico.
-He also volunteers his time, knowledge, and enthusiasm to the Parks in Focus program whose mission is to provide opportunities for middle school youth from under-served communities to explore and learn about nature through photography, outdoor education, and creative expression.
+He also volunteers his time, knowledge, and enthusiasm to the Make-A-Wish Foundation, as well as the Parks in Focus program whose mission is to provide opportunities for middle school youth from under-served communities to explore and learn about nature through photography, outdoor education, and creative expression.